syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/18.vpnaas/docs.en.md

 * You know the basics of using the [OpenStack CLI-Tools](../03.openstack-cli/docs.en.md).
 * Environment variables are set, like shown in the [API-Access-Tutorial](../04.api-access/docs.en.md).
-* You have two networks in different regions that you want to connect them together
+* Following this tutorial you will create new OpenStack networks and subnets.
+If you want to connect two existing networks, skip steps one and two.

 ## How to setup a IPSec VPN